leadership

 MANAGERS

-Yhatisse Reynolds
+Yhatisse

-Yhatisse Reynolds currently is the Safety and Support Manager at TESSA who works with clients and staff alike to empower them.
+Yhatisse currently is the Advocacy Manager at TESSA who works with clients and staff alike to empower them.
 She served as a Confidential Victim Advocate and Hospital Advocate prior to becoming a manager.
 Yhatisse believes that with hard work and dedication to our mission, we can support our community to help take off the burden that domestic violence presents.
 Yhatisse comes to TESSA with her background in serving the community, previously working at CASA, where Yhatisse found a passion for serving survivors.
 She comes to TESSA with her B.A of Psychology and B.A. of Criminal Justice from the University of Colorado, Colorado Springs.

-Bailey Thiry
+Bailey

 Human Trafficking Program Manager